Natounet/RustLeak/readme.md

 # **RustLeak**

-**RustLeak** is a lightweight and stealthy DNS-based data exfiltration and infiltration toolkit, built with Rust for high performance and reliability.
+**RustLeak** is a lightweight and stealthy DNS-based data exfiltration and infiltration toolkit, built with Rust.
+It can be used in a restricted environment.
 It consists of two main components:
 - **\`rustleak-server\`**: The custom DNS server that processes data through DNS queries.
 - **\`rustleak-client\`**: The client tool to send or receive data using the server.

-# WIP
+** IMPORTANT **
-Actually, the programs only work and is parametred to work in a local environment.
+You need to setup and host the DNS Server.
-An update will be pushed to work in remote.
+Then change your DNS Provider settings to redirect the DNS traffic to your server.
 ---

 ## **Features**